9 Surprising Borax Uses in the Garden

 Once you have messed around in your garden and finished your gardening chores, you may want to disinfect and clean your gardening tools especially if you’re growing vegetable and fruit gardens.
 Borax will come in handy here.

 Mix half a cup of Borax into a gallon of water.
 Let your tools soak in this liquid for a while.
-After some time, take them out of the solution, scrub and rinse thoroughly with water.
+After some time, remove them from the solution, scrub, and rinse thoroughly with water.

 Wash Dirty Gardening Gloves

-Gardening gloves get the toughest stains and are probably one of the hardest gardening essential to clean.
+Gardening gloves get the toughest stains and are probably one of the hardest gardening essentials to clean.

-Just soak dirty gloves in a solution made with ¼ cup Borax and a gallon of water.
+Just soak dirty gloves in a solution with ¼ cup of Borax and a gallon of water.
 Let them soak for a while.

 Borax is an excellent stain remover and will remove any stains present on your gloves.
-Take them out rinse and hang out to air dry.
-You gloves will be as good as new.
+Take them out, rinse them, and hang them out to air dry.
+Your gloves will be as good as new.

 Borax as a Natural Deodorizer

-Use of mulch, fertilizers, and pesticides can often leave an unwanted odor in and around our garden.
+Mulch, fertilizers, and pesticides often leave an unwanted odor in and around our garden.
 Boron is a natural deodorizer, so use it to remove unwanted odors.

 Augment Mineral Deficient Sandy Soil